-Successful completion of three credit hours of elective coursework for the Pastoral Leadership track and 24 for the Adaptive Leadership (Customized) track are required from additional Seminary or Eastern University graduate courses.
-Up to nine credit hours of elective coursework may be taken from non-M.Div. program courses based on a clear justification for doing so.
-Courses satisfying these required electives are offered either in the regular semester or in a concentrated 'intensive' format during the first week of January or summer terms.
+Successful completion of three credit hours of elective coursework for the Pastoral Leadership track and 18 for the Adaptive Leadership (Customized) track are required from additional Seminary or Eastern University graduate courses.
+Up to nine credit hours of elective coursework may be taken from non-M. Div. program courses based on a clear justification for doing so.
+Courses satisfying these required electives are offered either in the regular semester or in a concentrated 'intensive' format during the summer terms.